callum-mccracken/ncsmc_python/README.md

 # flipper.py

-This script takes your NCSMC output and creates a new file in the same directory as the first, with "_flipped" at the end.
+This script takes your NCSMC phase shift output and creates a new file in the same directory as the first, with "_flipped" at the end.

 - This file has columns rearranged and phases flipped wherever needed (when I say flipped I mean "with no large jumps, e.g. from 89 to -89").